CRED-CLUB/neopop-ios/README.md

  - *left*
  - *right*

+ All the below examples are derives with `EdgeDirection` as `bottomRight`.

 `PopButton.Position` is the possible positions of a `PopButton` when you place it in a 3-dimentional `PopView`,  like mentioned in this image: